These are the school's prospects for the 2013 NFL Draft by status * - denotes 2014 prospect ** - denotes 2015 prospect.

 Hankins was a dominant force against California, among others.
 He totaled 10 tackles and a sack while making plays all over the field.
 Hankins made tackles outside of his gap.
 One was on a wide receiver screen on the perimeter.
 He was beating double-team blocks from a guard and center to stuff runs at the line of scrimmage.

 Hankins' play cooled off some after a dominant September, but he still caused problems at the line of scrimmage and finished his collegiate career strong with a good performance against Michigan.
-Hankins totaled 55 tackles, four tackles for a loss and a sack.
+Hankins totaled 55 tackles, four tackles for a loss and a sack in 2012.

 8/25/12: Hankins is a massive tackle who takes up a lot of space and blockers at the point of attack.
 The sophomore had a strong 2011 season.
 He was a fabulous run-defender at that point of attack and totaled 67 tackles.
 Hankins also had 11 tackles for a loss and three sacks.
 He notched 16 tackles and a sack as a freshman.